falcant/Covid19Peru/c19peru2/README.txt

  - Added a dropdown tab for the "Department" and a callback function for the District
  - added a second map that will tell show the location of the Department.

- 09/30/2020

- - Added Bar plots to determine the number of active and deaths in each Department.
-In addition to this, a regression line has been added to determine a possible ouutcome.
- - Added colors to the background and plots.